The Java ME

 resources or persistent data.

-method is passed an event object that represents the
+The commandAction method is passed an event object that represents the

 action event that occurred.
-Next, it uses an if
+Next, it uses an if statement to find out

 which component had the event, and takes action according to its findings.